Winery and Brewery Tours are all the rage now. Are these manufacturing enterprises or tourist sites? A little of both, but more of the latter.

 As production wineries, though, most were less about mass-production of wine (like Mondavi in California) but more about the tourist experience.

 And in recent years, this trend has accelerated, perhaps too far.
 Virginia started promoting wineries as a means of weaning farmers off tobacco.
 Breweries followed, along with distilleries.
-You can spend days in Western Virginia, touring breweries, wineries, and distilleries.
+You can spend days in Western Virginia, touring breweries, wineries, and distilleries and destroying your liver in the process.
+Good thing people aren't smoking!
 Michigan now touts itself as the "Beer State" as they no longer make cars.
 You can take the "beer tour" which is nicely mapped out by the tourism department.

 Wisconsin has its share of micro-breweries as well, thanks to its Germanic heritage.
 And of course Hipsters all over the country love to visit their micro-brewery bars and restaurants, which are often little more than restaurants with a few copper tanks in the front window (as was the case in Alexandria, Virginia).